tamagossi/clean-code-summary/readme.md

 I hope I can make the sentence as simple as easy to understand for non-native English speakers (like me), so feel free to contribute, comment, and pull requests are a huge welcome :grin:

-:warning: If you think that this repo should not be public caused by copyright infringement.
+:warning:&nbsp; If you think that this repo should not be public caused by copyright infringement.
 Feel free to DM me on any platform I have. :warning:
 ___